isomerpages/bca-buildsg/_explore-the-sector/Building Singapore Festival.md

 </ul>
 <p><strong>Build the Change LEGO Workshops</strong>
 </p>
-<p>Kids can build their own mini city structures and take part in hands-on
+<p>Kids can build their own mini city structures and take part in hands-on fun!</p>
-fun!</p>
-<p>Two workshops available, suitable for ages 6-9, as well as 10 years
-old and above.
+<p>Two workshops available, suitable for ages 6-9, as well as 10 years old and above.
 For optimal workshop experience, we recommend only registering children within the age band of 6 years and above.</p>
-<p>For more details about the workshop, please refer to the Terms and Conditions in the <a href="https://go.gov.sg/buildsgworkshop" rel="noopener nofollow" target="_blank">registration form</a>.
-Slots are limited.</p>
+<p>Slots are limited.  <a href="https://www.buildsg.gov.sg/lego-tc/" rel="noopener nofollow" target="_blank">Terms and conditions</a> apply.</p>

 <p><strong>Don’t Miss the Exclusive Giveaways</strong>
 </p>